 I Qoheleth was king over Israel in Jerusalem.
 And I proposed in my mind to seek and search out wisely concerning all things that are done under the sun; this painful occupation hath God given to the children of men, to be exercised therein. -Eccles.
 1:12-13

 There are a few things I'd like to say before you read my stuff.
 First, for the benefit of you statisticians in the audience, I'm an American male of mixed European extraction and legal voting age.
-Second, not all my ff work is contained on this account; in addition to the stories I contributed to the Reviews Lounge compendia Rainbow Magic and The Reviews Lounge Birthday Ficathon, I have a backup profile under the name Bar Sira, where various additional works of mine can be found; for those who liked "Looking Down on Creation" and/or "Reminisce about the Days Gone By", the rest of the Apples and Gems and Daisy Stems series can be found here; and various others of my writings are scattered about this site, as here, here, here (various places), and sort of here.
+Second, not all my ff work is contained on this account: I have a backup profile under the name Bar Sira, where various additional works of mine can be found; for those who liked "Looking Down on Creation" and/or "Reminisce about the Days Gone By", the rest of the Apples and Gems and Daisy Stems series can be found here; and various others of my writings are scattered about this site, as here, here, here (various places), and sort of here.
 (Oh, and I also have a Fictionpress account - or accounts, technically.)
 Third, anyone who has any interest in finishing my Westing Game story Life Happens, or any unfinished story posted under the Bar Sira name (or in continuing the saga of Sarah "Sparkle" Palmer, to which my Flash story 30 Days of Speed is an introduction), please let me know.
 Thank you.